 below is diagnosed because even with both a and b equal to zero,

-the terminating NUL character ('\0'
+the terminating NUL character ('\0') appended by the function

 to the destination buffer will be written past its end.
 Increasing